All Episodes

 I mean, he gets passionate about defending his kids.

-Why don't we want to report this?
+Why don't you want to report this?

 The Biden family.

-And you're okay.
+And you're okay?

-You're okay with our interest being sold out to profit Joe Biden and his family when when we're suffering during a pandemic from communist China's doing community business deals with communist China.
+You're okay with our interests being sold out to profit Joe Biden and his family when we're suffering during a pandemic from communist China.

 Okay.